Skip to navigation Skip to content

 ‘Suspicious Matter Reports’ (SMRs) from AUSTRAC must never be disclosed.
 This means they must not be included when making a submission - they cannot be disclosed to any court or tribunal and are not admissible as evidence.

-You must review AUSTRAC search results to ensure they do not contain an SMR/SUSTR - these must not be recorded in the system.
-If a record needs to be removed, take immediate action by sending an email National Intensive Collection Services.
+Review AUSTRAC search results to make sure they do not contain an SMR/SUSTR - these must not be recorded in the system.
+If a record needs to be removed, take immediate action by emailing National Intensive Collection Services.

 Full details regarding AUSTRAC disclosure of information can be found on the Resources page.